alexxxusachev888/tweet-card-app-react-tt/README.md

 ## Running the Project

--Clone or download the project repository.
+- Clone or download the project repository.
--Install the required dependencies by running npm install or yarn install.
+- Install the required dependencies by running npm install or yarn install.
--Start the development server by running npm start or yarn start.
+- Start the development server by running npm start or yarn start.
 The application will be available at http://localhost:3000.

 Now you can interact with the user cards, follow and unfollow users, and see the updated follower counts.
 The application will also remember your choices upon refreshing the page.